Get Practical Leadership Tips and Insights

 It’s not about you

 The Purpose Driven Life is a book authored by Rick Warren.
-It has sold over 50 million copies and translated into 137 languages.
-Here are the first four words in the book: It’s not about you.
+It has sold over 50 million copies and has been translated into 137 languages.
+The first four words in the book are: It’s not about you.
 I was around the age of forty when I first read the book.
-The book has great content but in my opinion, nothing more pointed and powerful than the first four words.
-They struck like an arrow at the center of my heart.
-They also released me from a heavy burden I’d be carrying around.
-A weight to prove myself to myself and perhaps attain validation from others.
-Even though I was raised in a Christian home, already living a “successful” life, happily married with two healthy children, I needed to hear those words.
-I remember the event as if it were yesterday.
-I opened the book and turned to chapter one, page one.
+The content was impactful, but in my opinion, nothing stood out more than those first four words.
+They struck me like an arrow at the center of my heart, and in that moment, they also released me from a heavy burden I had been carrying for years.
+It was a weight I had placed on myself—to prove something to myself and perhaps even seek validation from others.
+Although I was raised in a Christian home and was already living what many would consider a “successful” life—happily married with two healthy children—I still needed to hear those words.
+I remember the

 Read More »